react-navigation/react-navigation.github.io/versioned_docs/version-5.x/use-navigation-state.md

 }
 ```

-So when do you use `navigation.dangerouslyGetState()`?
+So when do you use `navigation.getState()`?
 It's mostly useful within event listeners where you don't care about what's rendered.
 In most cases, using the hook should be preferred.

 ## Using with class component